quantopian/PenguinDome/README.md

 ### Client parameters

 The `bin/client_parameters` utility allows you to list, set, and unset client-specific parameters.
+Two parameters are currently supported:

-Right now the only parameter that is supported is `user_clients`, which is described below (see "Special audit handling for users with multiple computers").
+* `user_clients`, which is described below (see "Special audit handling for users with multiple computers")
+* `user_email`, which indicates the email address of a client's user, used to email the user about issues with the client

 ### Issues audit